Please add keywords into the search field and adjust the filters to see relevant results.

 Agathe works closely with the Head of City Diplomacy to drive strategic and effective engagement of the C40 network in global climate policy dialogue and to maximise its impact in the global political stage.
 Prior to joining C40, Agathe managed low-carbon development projects for an international local government network and supported the network’s global climate advocacy strategy and engagement in the UNFCCC process.

 Agathe has an interdisciplinary background in climate science, international climate policy and urban planning.
 Her experience includes research and consulting for international organizations, NGOs, consultancies, local governments and research institutes in Europe, the US, Brazil and Bangladesh.
 Agathe holds a MA in Climate and Society from Columbia University and joint Master degrees in European Affairs and Urban Sustainable Development from Sciences Po Lille and Lille University of Science and Technology.

-Ahmed Mokgopo serves as the Campaigns Officer at C40.
-In this position Ahmed supports the development and implementation of C40’s Global Youth and Mayors Forum.
+Ahmed Mokgopo serves as Youth Engagement and Campaigns Manager. at C30 In this position, Ahmed supports the development and implementation of C40’s Global Youth and Mayors Forum.

 Alex Richards serves as C40’s Group Financial Controller.
 He is responsible for managing the day to day financial operations of C40 worldwide.